 e: leonie@thesplendidword.com.au.

-Starting GNO in 2008 was both incredibly daunting and exciting.
-Never in my wildest dreams did I consider that, together, we could raise a quarter of a million dollars in ten years.
+Never in my wildest dreams did I consider that, together, we could raise a quarter of amillion dollars in ten years.
 After our first successful event, I felt a strong sense of responsibility to the community to ensure the money raised would be put to great use.
-GNO has been successful in doing this, which is proven by the ongoing community support, both financial, and by the amazing women who continue to show up to our events.

 The oncology nurses at Echuca Regional Hospital are an incredible group of women.
 We receive such kind and beautiful stories of love and appreciation for the financial support that helps lighten the load and ease a little of the stress suffered by the families fighting the cancer battle.
 Many patients and families want to give back in some way and this makes my heart smile.
 What an incredible community we live in.

 Cancer affects us all in many different ways.
 My Mum was stolen from us at the age of 53.
-The mere mention of her, at times, makes me well up – but that’s okay, I miss her.
+The mere mention of her, at times, makes me well up - but that’s okay, I miss her.
 She was hugely supported and loved by family and her close girlfriends.
 I still feel that warmth from them today.
 I certainly feel cheated some days but I choose to spend most of my days with my head held high and my heart open and grateful for the 27 years I had her in my life.
-I may close my eyes but I will never close my heart.
-GNO has taught me this and I feel extremely blessed to be involved with this charity.
-My Mum would be so proud of me, and sometimes that’s all I need.

 e: birdblue@bigpond.net.au

-In 2007, my husband and I packed our city bags and headed to Echuca to live.
 We didn’t really know many people in the area.
 We weren’t married at the time and children were a few years off.
 It didn’t take us long to work out that we had made the right decision.
 Beyond the beautiful bush and majestic river, Echuca/Moama has a community that continues to rally and support those in need.
 The community is so very generous.

 Like many, I have lost someone special to cancer.
 I was just 15 years old when my mum passed away at home.
 I am forever grateful that we were all standing by her bedside when she died.
 Me, my sister, my brother and my Dad.
 I lost so much that day, but over the years I have gained so much.
+Since then, I have become a best friend, a wife and a mother.
+It’s because of these things that I now reflect on my mum with all different kinds sadness and appreciation.
+It’s because of these things that I understand the importance of

 So, when I heard about GNO I was delighted and sad all in one.
 Delighted because it gave me the opportunity to work with a wonderful bunch of women who were doing amazing things to support local families.
 Sadness because it made me think of my mum and how much I miss her.
-I am truly grateful to be a part of GNO.
-I am proud about what we have achieved.
-I am excited about what the future holds.

 xo